The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/6d8de174631bb840e5953e6eab185fdf8baf16e5246f141ca6a5872d39a6f753.png

 Where the probability of expiring is high, the cumulative hazard function is steep.
 Where the probability of expiring is low, the cumulative hazard function is flat.
-In this example, we can see that the interval with the highest hazards is between 1500 an 2000 hours.
-After that, the hazards are actually a little lower – although this outcome is based on just one unusually long-lived battery, so it might look different in another dataset.
+In this example, we can see that the hazard is highest between 1500 and 2000 hours.
+After that, the hazard decreases – although this outcome is based on just one unusually long-lived battery, so it might look different in another dataset.

 Now that we have the general idea of survival and hazard functions, let’s apply them to a more substantial dataset.